-UNESCO requires structures and processes to determine decision-making and stakeholder engagement but does not prescribe governance structure or style.
-The HSBR Roundtable, convened by HSBRIS, will adopt a collaborative, inclusive model.
-HSBRIS honours the Skwxwú7mesh Úxwumixw's relationship with lands and waters, a relationship that permeates the operation of HSBRIS and the forums and networks that the Society convenes or facilitates.

-HSBRIS acknowledges and respects the strategic plans of the authorities and Skwxwú7mesh Úxwumixw and other Coast Salish with claims in the region.
+HSBRIS honours the Skwxwú7mesh Úxwumixw's relationship with Átl'ka7tsem's lands and waters, a relationship that permeates the operation of HSBRIS and the forums and networks that the Society convenes or facilitates.
+HSBRIS equally acknowledges and respects the strategic plans of the authorities and Skwxwú7mesh Úxwumixw and other Coast Salish nations with claims in the region.
 It is through recognizing the common ground that we strive toward a common vision for AHSUBR.

-HSBRIS, as a Society, has its own vision, mission and purpose.
+HSBRIS, as a Society, has its own vision, mission and purpose, as outlined in section 5 of this plan.
 HSBRIS aspires to facilitate and support the collaborations, projects and work required to overcome key systemic challenges for the region: sustainable development; biodiversity conservation; and reconciliation, equity and inclusion.